Arena Breakout: Development

-Arena Breakout was developed by Magic Cube Studio, a subsidiary of Tencent Games, using Unreal Engine 4.
+Arena Breakout was developed by Morefun Studios, a subsidiary of Tencent Games, using Unreal Engine 4.
 As of its release date, Arena Breakout had been in development for two and a half years, while Arena Breakout: Infinite took over three years.
 The development team consists of fewer than 100 people, but studio president Zhang Hanjin has invested significant resources in the project.
 The game's "Arena" map, inspired by American novelist Tom Clancy, is designed to create a sense of tension.
 The mobile version of this game is designed to match the quality of the PC version.
 During development, the team referenced the design of the similar game Escape from Tarkov.
 They also identified a lack of clarity in the product form and drew on its experience.

 Checkerboard updates group odd-numbered and even-numbered pixels into two groups, using only one of the groups for each update instead of calculating all pixels, thus reducing the computational effort by half.

 In terms of rendering, Arena Breakout uses physically-based rendering and Vulkan to enable low-cost ray tracing on mobile devices.
 Managing ray tracing scenes was a major challenge for developers creating ray tracing features.
 By calculating the distance from the character's viewpoint to the model, they retrieved and eliminated some unnecessary calculations, improving rendering performance.
 They eliminated the power-intensive shader lookup table and below-the-horizon light calculations in the game's weather system to reduce power consumption.
 In the cloud creation process, they first completed the modeling for the cloud and used "chessboard update" technology to reduce rendering calculations by half.

 In two consecutive rendered frames, the rendering results of the green cube and the red-marked area are exactly the same.
 The second frame can use the calculation results of the previous frame to avoid repeated calculations.

 To improve the game's frame rate and reduce power consumption, the project team conducted a series of technical research and development for this game.
 They first tried deep learning and video interpolation, but abandoned them due to issues such as excessive power consumption and image response delay.
 Since the rendering results of the static model in two consecutive frames of the game are very similar, the project team predicted the next frame and reused the previous calculation results, avoiding repeated calculations and improving program performance.